 Big Garden Birdwatch

-Over half a million people regularly take part in the big garden birdwatch over the past 35 years.
-By counting the birds in your garden this allows the RSPB to monitor trends and a understanding of how the birds are doing.
+The event started back in 1979 as a way of encouraging the RSPB’s junior members to get involved and has gone from strength to strength!
+Now over half a million people regularly take part in the big garden birdwatch and spend a quiet hour counting the wildlife in their garden.
+Counting the birds in your garden allows the RSPB to monitor trends and give an understanding of how the birds are doing.
 With results from so many gardens, they are able to create a snapshot of bird numbers across the UK.

 You can join in by registering now for your FREE pack here